vinipsmaker/tufao-qtcreatorplugin/README.md

   * QTC_SOURCE: Must point to QtCreator source code.
   * QTC_BUILD: Must point to QtCreator build.

+## Folder name

+Since QtCreator 2.8, you need to name the folder containing the Tufão plugin as `tufao` or build will fail.

 ## Compiling

 To compile the plugin, run the commands as follow: